kevinveenbirkenbach/cymais/roles/pc-developer-tools-php/README.md

 # PC-Developer-Tools-PHP Role

 ## Overview
-This README document is for the `pc-developer-tools-php` role within the `computer-playbook` repository.
+This README document is for the `pc-developer-tools-php` role within the `cymais` repository.
 This role is specifically designed to facilitate the setup of PHP development tools on personal computing environments.

 ## Role Contents
 The `main.yml` file under the `pc-developer-tools-php` role is centered around the installation of essential PHP development tools: